- PUBLIC NOTICE - The Princeton Project is complete!

 FIBER OPTIC BROADBAND INFRASTRUCTURE

 Downeast Broadband Utility is the first and only municipal internet broadband utility in the state of Maine.
-It is owned by Calais, Baileyville, Alexander and Indian Township.
+It is owned by Calais, Baileyville, Alexander, Indian Township, Princeton and Cooper.
 We have built the internet infrastructure allowing multiple internet service providers to offer internet, television, and telephone services to the residents of each towns.
 If you aren’t currently one of your fortunate neighbors who is enjoying blazingly fast fiber Internet on this town owned fiber network the time to join is now.

 The video below offers a more in-depth explanation.